aquatix/dammit.nl/content/posts/rip-omnivore.md

 If I sound angry and sarcastic, that is because I am.
 But most of all I am just sad.
 Again.
 Why can't we have nice things?

 I guess I'll be looking into a new read-it-later service I guess, or learn how to host Omnivore myself.
 Or maybe even steal the browser plug-in and write something myself.
 But that highlighter was so convenient and well-done...

+Edit: ElevenReader does not even have a web application.
+Quite the alternative for Omnivore alright...

 [This Reddit user](https://www.reddit.com/r/ObsidianMD/comments/1ges9l2/comment/ludohep/) shares my sentiments: